mimran1980/rusteron_gsr/BENCHMARKS.md

-Here’s the complete README with the full results included, as well as the updated conclusion based on your observations with AMD Ryzen:

----

 # Benchmarks: Aeron Java vs. Rusteron Rust IPC Throughput

 **Warning**: Writing good benchmarks is challenging, and results can be influenced by various factors.
 Until these benchmarks are verified across different environments, take these results with a pinch of salt.